nert-nlp/Chinese-SNACS/README.md

 # Data are stored in the following files:
 - raw.txt: plain text file with TOKEN:SCENE\~FUNCTION annotations
 - out.conllulex: 20-column extend conllu file with auto-parsed dependencies and supersense annotations in the 14th, 15th columns
-- out_corrected.conllulex: several POS tags in conllulex are human corrected to pass validation (see https://github.com/nert-nlp/conllulex)
+- corrected.conllulex: several POS tags in conllulex are human corrected to pass validation (see https://github.com/nert-nlp/conllulex)

 # Training stanza UD1 parser based on CoreNLP-converted OntoNotes Chinese PTB trees